friskgit/minimal_website/blog/_posts/2020-07-12-networked-performance.md

  date: 2020-07-12 12:02:42.000000
  tags: writing
  category: blog
- excerpt: "
-The idea of being able to perform at a distant in real time, together with musicians scattered around the world, is not new.
+ excerpt: "The idea of being able to perform at a distant in real time, together with musicians scattered around the world, is not new.
 It is probably more affordable and easier to accomplish than it was 20 yea..."
  author_profile: false
  show_date: true
+ related: true
  image:
+ related: true
  layout: single
  permalink: /:categories/:year/:month/:day/:title/
 ---